-A threaded butterfly valve is made of the same internal components, but both connections are threaded (i.e. it screws onto the pipe).
+A threaded butterfly valve is made of the same internal components as wafer or grooved butterfly valves, but both connections are threaded (i.e. it screws onto the pipe).
 Threaded butterfly valves require precision and accuracy during the installation process because the ends must be threaded on both sides.
-They are available in multiple sizes, but 1 to 1.5” are most common.
+They are available in multiple sizes, but 1-inch to 1 1/2-inch are the most common.

 What are the benefits of a butterfly valve?

 In comparison to other valve types, butterfly valves are relatively lightweight, especially at larger sizes.
-Because they embody a simple and economic design, butterfly valves have fewer parts, which makes them easier to repair and maintain.
-Furthermore, their uncomplicated designs alleviate the burdens associated with installation.
-In turn, this allows cheaper installation costs.
+Because they embody a simple and economical design, they have fewer parts, which makes them easier to repair and maintain.
+Furthermore, their straightforward design reduces the time required to install one, decreasing labor costs.

 Do butterfly valves require periodic maintenance?

-To comply with National Fire Protection Association (NFPA) regulations, butterfly valves require weekly inspections.
-However, if the valve is electrically supervised it may be inspected quarterly.
-While there are few specified maintenance requirements, the guidelines do specify butterfly valves must be tested annually.
+To comply with standards established by the National Fire Protection Association (NFPA), butterfly valves require weekly inspections.
+However, if the valve is electrically supervised, it may be inspected quarterly.
+While there are few specified maintenance requirements, the guidelines do specify they must be tested annually.

 Why choose QRFS for your butterfly valve needs?

 QRFS offers all three types of butterfly valves – wafer, grooved, and threaded – in sizes ranging from 1” to 8”.
-UL and FM approved butterfly valves with dual tamper switches, external indicators, and EPDM-lined disc, all available online and ready for your next job.
+These valves are UL-listed and FM-approved and are available with dual tamper switches, external indicators, and an EPDM-lined disc.

-QRFS delivers butterfly valves fast to your job site anywhere in the country (and world).
-QRFS offers special pricing for contractors and will respond to requests for quotes on the same day.
+QRFS delivers parts to your job site fast, anywhere in the country (and world).
+We also offer special pricing to contractors and respond to requests for quotes on the same day.